Why you can trust the Association of Learning

 Reasons why you can trust the Association of Learning

-The Association of Learning are registered here with the UK Register of Learning Providers, highly rated by learner reviews and recognised by the UK’s leading awarding bodies.
+The Association of Learning are registered with the UK Register of Learning Providers (AOFL LTD), are highly rated by learner reviews, and are recognised by the UK’s leading awarding bodies.

 Additionally, their courses feature on several reputable platforms such as: